Associate Member of the Faculty of Asian and Middle Eastern Studies

 2015: A Modern Miscellany - Shanghai Cartoon Artists, Shao Xunmei’s Circle and the Travels of Jack Chen, 1926-1938 (Brill, Leiden).

-Forthcoming: Paul Bevan and Susan Daruvala (eds.), One Man Talking: Selected Essays of Shao Xunmei.
+2023: Paul Bevan and Susan Daruvala (eds.), One Man Talking: Selected Essays of Shao Xunmei (Hong Kong: City University of Hong Kong Press, 2023)

 Essays in Academic Journals and Books